-The next generation of health assessments, which we’re only on the cusp of understanding, are leveraging artificial intelligence to produce an incredibly accurate picture of what makes employees tick, what they should do more of and what they should stop.
+The next generation of health assessments, which we’re only on the cusp of understanding, is leveraging artificial intelligence to produce an incredibly accurate picture of what makes employees tick, what they should do more of, and what they should stop.
 They can also predict future health risks.

-First, people log on to PATH and tell it about themselves; their age, medical history, and lifestyle behaviors to give an overview of their health and wellbeing.
+First, people log on to PATH and tell about themselves; their age, medical history, and lifestyle behaviors to give an overview of their health and well-being.
 Then, by answering more detailed questions, a person’s risk and contributing factors are determined by Trium, a powerful, evidence-based clinical algorithm.
-Using this information, PATH then recommends personalized face-to-face health assessments with clinical experts.
+Using this information, PATH then recommends personalized, face-to-face health assessments with clinical experts.

 For any business using technology to collect personal health data, privacy should be a top priority as it’s considered sensitive and is subject to strict rules.